iamoghenerukevwe/iamoghenerukevwe/README.md

 - 👋 Hi, I’m @iamoghenerukevwe
-- 👀 I’m interested in Android development & Cross Platform Compatibility
+- 👀 I'm a React.JS Developer
-- 🌱 I’m currently learning React
+- 🌱 I’m interested in Android development & Cross Platform Compatibility
-- 💞️ I’m looking to collaborate on Android
+- 💞️ I’m looking to collaborate on any Front-end Projects
 - 📫 How to reach me michaelogenerukevwe@gmail.com

 <!---